 Step 3.
 Choose a business name

-Search Google and Companies House to see if the name you want is available.
-If you can’t decide, go with your own name for now – eg. Jane Blogs Cakes – but don’t invest in printing and brand materials until you’re sure.
+Search Google and Companies House to see if the business name you want is available.
+If you can’t decide, go with your own name for now – eg. Jane Smith Cakes – but don’t invest in printing and brand materials until you’re sure.
 Buy the website domain name as soon as you’re fixed.

 Step 4.
-Set-up a business bank account
+Set up a business bank account

 Step 6.
 Start accounting for everything

 Step 7.
-Sort out your work space
+Sort out your workspace

-- planning permission – if you expect regular business visitors or to employ someone who’ll be working from your home, ask your local authority planning department for advice.;
+- planning permission – if you expect regular business visitors or to employ someone who’ll be working from your home, ask your local authority planning department for advice

 - if you rent, check your lease to see that home-working is allowed.